Nivanglus/Epsilon-Rules/Rules.md

 8. Seeker Weaponry - Seekers must make use of the newly adopted Seeker system developed by Sin and Criss Ixtar to allow for unified flare use.
 If there are questions on this rule as OIC for clarification.
 Seekers must also provide a lock on tone to the user being targeted.

 9. Breaches - Breaches are not permitted at this time.
-In the future they will be allowed once the Objective system is completed.

 10. Repairs - LBA Repairs can be completed by avatar or vehicle but not through automatic means.
 Remote repairs are permitted up to a maximum range of 10m